PitBarber/ArduSnake/README.md

 Power  will be a 3.3V, with this voltage we can use the 8x8 led matrix without resistors, this is good because we will have less power consumption, i want to use 2AA batteries.

-I will use a DC-DC to rise voltage up to 3.3V, my objetive is: 10hours of game with 2AA batteries.
+I will use a DC-DC to rise voltage up to 3.3V, maybe TPS61291, my objetive is: 10hours of game with 2AA batteries.

 thank you for stay here reading this and be interested in mi proyect! :D